hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeauthmethod"></a>
 # **WriteAuthMethod**
-> void WriteAuthMethod (string path, WriteAuthMethodRequest writeAuthMethodRequest)
+> void WriteAuthMethod (WriteAuthMethodRequest writeAuthMethodRequest, string path, TimeSpan? wrapTTL = null)

 Enables a new auth method.